Rosa Barba: Publications

 Since 2004 Barba has been publishing a series of printed editions parallel to her films as another form to express and dismantle the cinematic organism.
 She conjugates its repertoire while she disbands and defines the relationships and hierarchies between image and word and like between image and viewer anew.
 The series Printed Cinema which won the artist book award 2006 at the Ontario Association of Art Galleries is published for specific exhibition spaces and accompanies her films as secondary literature for a limited time.
 The printed editions present an extended and free form of the exhibited film which reveal the filming process including research material and unused filmic fragments.
 The edition exists beyond the duration of the film.
 The filmic projection is translated into printed material and confronted with its conditions, materiality and temporality.
 Through the comparison of both media, the emphasis on image, language and text and their relationships and overlapping themes are shifted into a new light.

+Barba has published several monographic books, including her last one: “On the Anarchic Organization of Cinematic Spaces – Evoking Spaces beyond Cinema” 2021 which develops a new thinking by destabilising traditional cinema structures.